Vxtzq/annot-tool-GUI/README.md

 Feel free to create an issue for problems/questions.

-## Use dataset that isn't in the "images" folder of this repo
+## Use a dataset that isn't in the folder named "images" of this repo
-In the start settings, enter the path of the dataset (e.g. /home/user/dataset/)
+If the used dataset is somewhere else than in annot-data-GUI/images/*, it is possible to change its location in the start settings, by entering the path of the dataset (e.g. /home/user/dataset/)